bshlgrs/neato-physics-notepad/readme.md

 - Visual feedback for when you've successfully dragged onto something
 - Maybe I should build an automated test suite using that "PossibleActions" code that I had but deleted
 - If equations have a value, they should display it.
-- Be smarter about calculating numerical values.
+- Be smarter about calculating numerical values--search harder for answers
 - key shortcuts
+- Refuse to let you drag equations out of the equation arena.

 ## Build notes